 Eric Saylor: Sure.
 Ralph Vaughan Williams served with the Royal Army Medical Corps as an ambulance wagon orderly.
 It was his job to bring the dead and wounded off the fields.
 Later on, he was put in charge of a heavy artillery battery firing 60-pound shells—it was horrific, and the noise that those things made is indescribable.
 Arthur Bliss also fought at the front —he lost his brother in the battle of the Somme after he himself was shot in it.
 Several other composers were injured, including E. J. Moeran and Ivor Gurney, and some were killed, including Ernest Farrar and George Butterworth, whose musical legacies were seen in a new light based on the sacrifice that they made.

-Barney Sherman: In the book, you explain that much English music written during the Great War was jingoistic or militaristic, but that these responses didn’t fit the experience of soldiers coming back from the front.
-You show how “the pastoral” let these composers find a way to respond in music that could be true to their battle experience but also be healing, for them and for other citizens.
-I’m getting a little complicated here...
+Barney Sherman: In the book, you explain that much of the music written in England during the Great War was jingoistic or militaristic, but that these responses didn't fit the experience of soldiers coming back from the front.
+You show how "the pastoral" let these composers find a way to respond in music that could be true to their battle experience but also be healing, for them and for other citizens.
+I'm getting a little complicated here...

 Eric Saylor: … well, it's a complicated thing.
 In the decade after the First World War, many people in Great Britain are trying to find ways to memorialize the fallen appropriately—to remember them without glorifying the war, because it's too horrific to glorify.
 And musicians want to find a way to do this that is respectful and introspective, yet that can have great meaning and power.
 The flexibility of the pastoral style let these composers re-imagine it as something that was meaningful for them and also had resonance with the people who were listening to it.
 Also, for some of those who fought in the war, their firsthand experience gave them an opportunity for catharsis, to work through their own feelings about the war which were often very difficult to share.